fmalina/revisions-blocl/activism/swimmingwithsharks.md

 quite simply become their world.

-I have found that many outsiders are deeply reluctant to accept that to an important degree the financial world isn’t populated by people wilfully doing evil but by conformists who have simply stopped asking questions about right and wrong.
+I have found that many outsiders are deeply reluctant to accept that to an important degree the financial world isn't populated by people wilfully doing evil but by conformists who have simply stopped asking questions about right and wrong.

-‘When you make $100,000 a month, you basically don’t have common interests with your friends any more.’
+‘When you make $100,000 a month, you basically don't have common interests with your friends any more.’

 To think that blinkered bankers will one day wake up and decide to change